Article 1 – Office of the Secretary

 11010.1 Policy

-The Secretary of the California Department of Corrections and Rehabilitation (CDCRCalifornia Department of Corrections and Rehabilitation) has established an organizational structure which provides for the efficient and effective management of all facets of the correctional system for all inmates, wards and parolees to include custody, care, treatment, discipline, training, rehabilitation, and employment.
+The Secretary of the California Department of Corrections and Rehabilitation (CDCRCalifornia Department of Corrections and Rehabilitation or the department) has established an organizational structure which provides for the efficient and effective management of all facets of the correctional system for all incarcerated and supervised persons to include custody, care, treatment, discipline, training, rehabilitation, and employment.

 11010.2 Purpose